About the Application Process

 Do Use for LLN Do Not Use for LLN

-If you cannot gain access to a suitable device to complete the LLN Robot assessment, please contact us and we can arrange for you to do it on campus at Wodonga TAFE.
+If you cannot gain access to a suitable device to complete the LLN Assessment, please contact us and we can arrange for you to do it on campus at Wodonga TAFE.

 Ensure you have speakers or headphones.